 \subsection{Massive spin-$\threehalf$ field}

-A long-standing interest in massive spin-$\threehalf$ particles and their role in cosmology has largely derived from the spin-$\threehalf$ gravitino, superpartner to the graviton in theories of supergravity; for an introduction see the textbook \rref{Freedman:2012zz}.
-The gravitino's weak coupling to ordinary matter allows these particles to be cosmologically long-lived, and thus their over-production in the early universe through thermal or non-thermal channels presents a serious constraint on theories of supergravity in the context of cosmology \cite{Krauss:1983ik,Ellis:1984eq,Kawasaki:1994af}.
-The implications of CGPP for gravitinos and spin-$\threehalf$ particles more generally were explored in several landmark papers \cite{Giudice:1999yt,Giudice:1999am,Kallosh:1999jj,Bastero-Gil:2000lgf} and developed further in later studies \cite{Hasegawa:2017hgd,Garcia:2020hyo,Kolb:2021xfn,Dudas:2021njv,Antoniadis:2021jtg,Kaneta:2023uwi,Casagrande:2023fjk}.
+A long-standing interest in massive spin-$\threehalf$ particles and their role in cosmology has largely derived from the spin-$\threehalf$ gravitino, which is the superpartner to the graviton in theories of supergravity; for an introduction see \rref{Freedman:2012zz}.
+The gravitino's weak coupling to ordinary matter allows these particles to be cosmologically long-lived, and thus their overproduction in the early Universe through thermal or nonthermal channels presents a serious constraint on theories of supergravity in the context of cosmology \cite{Krauss:1983ik,Ellis:1984eq,Kawasaki:1994af}.
+The implications of CGPP for gravitinos and spin-$\threehalf$ particles more generally were explored in several landmark papers \cite{Lemoine:1999sc,Giudice:1999yt,Giudice:1999am,Kallosh:1999jj,Bastero-Gil:2000lgf} and developed further in later studies \cite{Hasegawa:2017hgd,Garcia:2020hyo,Kolb:2021xfn,Dudas:2021njv,Antoniadis:2021jtg,Kaneta:2023uwi,Casagrande:2023fjk}.